openmole/gridscale/README.md

 ### Condor
 To submit a job on a **Condor** flock:

-    implicit val condorService = new CondorJobService with SSHPrivateKeyAuthentication {
+    val condorService = new CondorJobService with SSHPrivateKeyAuthentication {
       def host = inHost
       def user = inUsername
       def password = inPassword